 2. Ipoh Garden East Night Market (Or Pasar Malam Taman Ipoh Timur)

 If you like stinky tofu, you will find that here!
-And an unusual version of tofu – black tofu!
+As well as an unusual version of tofu – black tofu!

 Wednesday Night Markets